The Empire Writes Back: Overview of Post-Colonial Studies

 Four international organizations whose membership largely follows the pattern of previous colonial empires.

-Post-colonialist literature is an academic study investigating the interplay between two discourses: colonialism (1871) and post-colonialism (1980).
-During the mid-20th century, a process of decolonisation occurred whereby nations attempted to undo the effects of colonialism, granting its citizens the right to 'self-determination'.
-As a result, postcolonial studies started to reflect the decolonisation of nations in theory, referred to as 'intellectual decolonisation'.
-Postcolonial literature became centrally about strategically subverting colonisers' hegemony over the colonised by dismantling Eurocentric discourses.
+Post-colonialist literature is an academic study investigating the interplay between two discourses: colonialism (1871) and postcolonialism (1980).
+During the mid-20th century, a process of decolonization occurred whereby nations attempted to undo the effects of colonialism, granting its citizens the right to self-determination.
+As a result, postcolonial studies started to reflect the decolonization of nations in theory, referred to as "intellectual decolonisation".
+Postcolonial literature became centrally about strategically subverting colonizers' hegemony over the colonized by dismantling Eurocentric discourses.

-In academia, literary theory has been the traditional home of postcolonial analysis such as the work of Gayatri Spivak on 'the subaltern', Edward Said on 'orientalism', Homi K. Bhabha on 'hybridity', Ngũgĩ wa Thiong'o on 'language'.
+In academia, literary theory has been the traditional home of postcolonial analysis such as the work of Gayatri Spivak on "the subaltern", Edward Said on "orientalism", Homi K. Bhabha on "hybridity", and Ngũgĩ wa Thiong'o on "language".
 These notable theorists are referred to throughout postcolonial literature and specifically in The Empire Writes Back when discussing colonial politics.
-Their investigative work seeks to offer redefinitions of representations of otherness, ex/centric, centre/periphery, decentralization, national identity and deconstructing the semantics of language and vocabularies that underpin Eurocentric epistemological privilege.
+Their investigative work seeks to offer redefinitions of representations of otherness, ex/centric, centre/periphery, decentralization, national identity, and deconstructing the semantics of language and vocabularies that underpin Eurocentric epistemological privilege.
 The Empire Writes Back is a theoretical account exploring the nexus between these literary scholars and their relation to the larger issues of postcolonial culture.

 Chapter Summary

 Chapter 1: Cutting the ground: critical models of post-colonial literatures

 The Empire Writes Back Book Cover, 2nd Edition, New Accents.

-In Chapter 1, the authors look at the development of descriptive models of post-colonial writing by examining the different ways in which they appropriate and arrange the material used in "linguistic" culture.
+In Chapter 1, the authors look at the development of descriptive models of postcolonial writing by examining the different ways in which they appropriate and arrange the material used in "linguistic" culture.
 To this end, they have four major models.

 First Model

-The first model is the national or regional model related to distinctive national or regional culture, literature and language surrounding different communities.
-The emergence of a distinctive American literature in the late eighteenth century made the US a post-colonial nation to link literature with nationality.
-The experience of developing this 'national literature' in the attempt to create a new type of literature can be seen as the model for all later post-colonial writings.
-This illustrated that some of a post-colonial nation's strongest linguistic and cultural traits depend on its relationship with the colonising power which developed different characteristics from that of Britain.
+The first model is the national or regional model related to distinctive national or regional culture, literature, and language surrounding different communities.
+The emergence of a distinctive American literature in the late eighteenth century made the United States a postcolonial nation to link literature with nationality.
+The experience of developing this "national literature" in the attempt to create a new type of literature can be seen as the model for all later postcolonial writings.
+This illustrated that some of a postcolonial nation's strongest linguistic and cultural traits depend on its relationship with the colonising power which developed different characteristics from that of Britain.

 Tied closely to the distinctive national or regional culture is the comparison between two or more regions that have diverse ideas.
-The comparisons between countries of the white diaspora; comparisons between areas of Black diaspora and comparisons across black and white communities allow for an understanding of the assimilation to predominantly British world-view that occurred due to colonisation.
-By establishing the inter-relationship between the two cultures, the authors posit that black and white colonies are not able to escape from 'metropolitan-colonial axis'.
+The comparisons between countries of the white diaspora; comparisons between areas of Black diaspora and comparisons across black and white communities allow for an understanding of the assimilation to predominantly British world-view that occurred due to colonization.
+By establishing the inter-relationship between the two cultures, the authors posit that black and white colonies are not able to escape from "metropolitan-colonial axis".